What we do

 We are in the homeland of the Wabanaki, the People of the Dawn.
 We extend our respect and gratitude to the many Indigenous people and their ancestors whose rich histories and vibrant communities include the Abenaki, Maliseet, Micmac, Passamaquoddy, and Penobscot Nations and all of the Native communities who have lived here for thousands of generations and continue to do so today in what is known today as Maine, New England, and the Canadian Maritimes.
 We make this acknowledgment aware of continual violations of people, water, territorial rights, and sacred sites in the Wabanaki homeland.
 We also acknowledge the uncomfortable truths of settler colonialism, among them that the peoples indigenous to this place were forcibly removed from their homelands.
 We recognize that this land acknowledgment is one small step and we commit to uplifting the voices, experiences, and histories of the Indigenous people of this land and beyond.

-Please learn more about how to support the sovereignty of the Wabanaki people by visiting
+- Please learn more about how to support the sovereignty of the Wabanaki people by visiting their website.